 Myanmar's shadow government calls for nationwide uprising

-BANGKOK (AP) — Myanmar’s National Unity Government, an underground body coordinating resistance to the military regime, on Tuesday called for a nationwide uprising.
+BANGKOK (AP) — The main underground group coordinating resistance to Myanmar's military government called for a nationwide uprising on Tuesday.

+The National Unity Government views itself as a shadow government composed of elected legislators who were barred from taking their seats when the military seized power in February.

-The shadow government's acting president Duwa Lashi La called for revolt “in every village, town and city in the entire country at the same time” against the military-installed government and declared a so-called ”state of emergency."
+The group's acting president Duwa Lashi La called for revolt “in every village, town and city in the entire country at the same time” and declared what he called a ”state of emergency."
 A video of his speech was posted on Facebook.

 Duwa Lashi La called on the ethnic militias, some of whom have declared themselves in alliance with the NUG, to “immediately attack” government forces and “fully control your lands.”
 The ethnic armed forces, which have been fighting for decades for greater autonomy from Myanmar’s central government, operate independently of the National Unity Government.